gagandelouri/f5-gd-public-cloud-labs-waf/README.md

 The document is located in the docs folder.
-For more details, please contact Gagan Delouri , G.Delouri@f5.com for Lab Guide.
+For more details, please contact Gagan Delouri , G.Delouri@f5.com.

 Quick Summary of the lab: